 - Seat Belts – The better bus companies should have seat belts that work.
-Many buses in Asia have seat belts but not all the seat belts may work.
+Many buses in Asia have seat belts, but not all seat belts may work.
 Wear a seat belt when sitting.

-- Passport and papers – Also keep your passport and papers safe.
-I keep mine way down in my backpack.
-When you go out of the customs in both Cambodia and Vietnam you need to show your passport and the stamp.
-So get into the habit that as soon as you leave this area you stop and put the passport away.
+- Passport and papers – Also, keep your passport and papers safe.
+I keep my passport way down in my backpack.
+When you leave customs in Cambodia and Vietnam, you must show your passport and the stamp.
+So get into the habit of stopping and putting the passport away as soon as you leave this area.

 Walking across the Moc Bai Vietnam and Bavet Cambodian border crossing.

 The way we cross the border is to walk across the border.
-Many people may not realize this but you can simply walk from Moc Bai Vietnam into Bavet Cambodia.
-For example, if you are visiting the Cu Chi Tunnels, that areas is not too far from the Moc Bai border crossing.
+Many people may not realize this, but you can simply walk from Moc Bai, Vietnam, into Bavet, Cambodia.
+For example, if you visit the Cu Chi Tunnels, that area is not too far from the Moc Bai border crossing.

-The reason we do this is many times we are working somewhere near the border or close enough that it would take us 1 or 2 hours to get back to Ho Chi Minh or 1 hour to get to the border, so we choose to go direct to the border.
-We will have our driver or taxi drive us all the way to the Moc Bai border entrance.
+The reason we do this is many times, we are working somewhere near the border, or close enough that it would take us 1 or 2 hours to get back to Ho Chi Minh or 1 hour to get to the border, so we choose to go direct to the border.
+We will have our driver or taxi drive us to the Moc Bai border entrance.

-Once you are at the border there are usually a lot of motorcyclists who want to try to take our bags from us and carry them on their motorbikes for a fee.
+Once you are at the border, many motorcyclists usually want to take our bags from us and carry them on their motorbikes for a fee.
 We just ignore them and keep on walking into the border crossing.

-I do not use the motorcyclists because I do not know them and I do not want my bag to leave my side.
-I just feel like the safest thing for me to do it to have my bag with me all the time and not give it to a random person I do not know.
+I do not use the motorcyclists because I do not know them, and I do not want my bag to leave my side.
+I just feel like the safest thing to do is to have my bag with me all the time and not give it to a random person I do not know.

-Once inside the border crossing Vietnam will Xray your luggage and then you go through the immigration.
-Before you leave the immigration another official at a desk will ask to check your passport and stamp.
+Once inside the border crossing, Vietnam will X-ray your luggage, and then you go through immigration.
+Before you leave the immigration, another official at a desk will ask you to check your passport and stamp it.

-You will see some buses but a lot of vehicles are container trucks all waiting to get through to the border.
-There is a bad sidewalk that you can walk on and it can be fun to go to the actual border area that is marked by both flags and a small monument.
+You will see some buses, but many container trucks are waiting to get to the border.
+There is a bad sidewalk you can walk on, and it can be fun to go to the border area marked by both flags and a small monument.

-If you are taking the bus across the border they will not allow you to walk the border.
-You will go through the Vietnamese immigration, get back on the bus and then get out on the Cambodia side and got through Cambodian immigration before getting back on the bus.
+If you are taking the bus across the border, they will not allow you to walk the border.
+You will go through Vietnamese immigration, get back on the bus and then get out on the Cambodian side and get through Cambodian immigration before getting back on the bus.

 Finding your way to Phnom Penh